-- the school has equipment for taking images so that staff do not use their own personal equipment; ipads, digital cameras.
-These should all be used appropriately. - All images are printed or reproduced in the school to ensure any images and recordings are not used inappropriately.
-Full consent is obtained to use any images on the school website, in the media or in any other forum. - All personal mobile phones or equivilant technologies will be stored securely in the school office during the school day.
+- All images are printed or reproduced in the school to ensure any images and recordings are not used inappropriately.
+Full consent is obtained to use any images on the school website, in the media or in any other forum. - All personal mobile phones or equivalent technologies will be stored securely in the school office during the school day.
 In personal emergencies staff and volunteers can be contacted via the school phone.